adminPSI/Anywhere/Gargolye/custom/src/js/modules/Scheduling/calendar.md

 1. [x] Show the Location and Employee dropdowns at the top.
 If the logged in user does not have the Scheduler security key for Anywhere Scheduling, set the Employee dropdown as the logged in user and disable it.
 Else, default to logged in user and allow user to select different employee.
 See mockup #1.
     * [x] Include an option for ALL in both the Location and Employee dropdowns.
     * [o] If the Employee dropdown is disabled, only show shifts on the 'calendar' where the employee is the same as the logged in user.
-    * [ ] If the logged in user does not have the Scheduler security key for Anywhere Scheduling, the values in the Location dropdown should only show locations where the logged in user is assigned to a shift.
+    * [o] If the logged in user does not have the Scheduler security key for Anywhere Scheduling, the values in the Location dropdown should only show locations where the logged in user is assigned to a shift.
 If the Show Open Shift radio button is "Yes", it should also include any location that has an open shift (a shift where there is no employee assigned).
 If the user does have the Scheduler security key, show all active locations.
-    * [ ] If the value of ALL is selected in the Location dropdown, group shifts by assigned location.
+    * [o] If the value of ALL is selected in the Location dropdown, group shifts by assigned location.
 Show the location name to the left of each group.
 See mockup #2.
 If ALL is not selected, do not show location name to the left (see mockup #1).
-    * [ ] Include a (NONE) (with the parantheses) option for the Employee dropdown only if the user selects to view open shifts (via the radio button at the top of the page).
+    * [o] Include a (NONE) (with the parantheses) option for the Employee dropdown only if the user selects to view open shifts (via the radio button at the top of the page).
 This should be the top option in the dropdown.
 If selected, display shifts with no assigned employee.
 If the user selects "No" to the open shifts radio button while None is selected in the Employee dropdown, hide the None option in the dropdown and change the employee to be the logged in user.
-    * [ ] Location dropdown should show same values that are shown in the current Location dropdown
+    * [x] Location dropdown should show same values that are shown in the current Location dropdown
-    * [ ] Employee dropdown should show all active employees from the same Vendor as the logged in user (in addition to the (NONE) option in requirement #1e above).
+    * [x] Employee dropdown should show all active employees from the same Vendor as the logged in user (in addition to the (NONE) option in requirement #1e above).

 2. [ ] Add + ADD NEW SHIFT button (see mockup #1).
 When clicked, show the Add New Shift popup form (see mockup #2).
 NOTE: Most of this refers to the location_schedules table.
     * [ ] Only display the + ADD NEW SHIFT button if the logged in user has the Scheduler security key for Anywhere Scheduling.